Best Japan eSIM 2026 — 5 Providers Compared

 For a weekend in Tokyo, 1GB covers navigation, messaging, and light social media.
 The price difference is negligible ($0.40).
 Choose TravelNet for 24/7 support in case of activation issues.

-Pick: TravelNet 3GB/15d ($9.90)
+Pick: TravelNet 3GB/15d ($9.90) or Unlimited 7d ($7.38)

 3GB is the sweet spot for a 7-day Japan trip.
 You’ll have enough for Google Maps, Instagram, WhatsApp calls, and occasional web browsing without worrying about running out.
 The 15-day validity gives you a buffer before and after your trip.

-Pick: TravelNet 10GB/30d ($24.90) or Holafly Unlimited/15d ($47.00)
+Pick: TravelNet Unlimited/15d ($11.22) or 10GB/30d ($24.90)

-Pick: TravelNet 10GB/30d ($24.90) + top-up or Sakura Mobile 30GB ($80.00)
+Pick: TravelNet Unlimited/30d ($18.65) or 10GB/30d ($24.90) + top-up

 Pick: Ubigi 25GB/30d ($39.00)